 - DOT: $6.0 million

-Does it make sense that the federal government cannot agree with itself over the value of a human life?
+Does it make sense that the federal government cannot agree with itself on the value of a human life?
 I think it does with these ranges.
 No one knows the exact answer.
 But it is impossible to argue that a human life is worth less than $1 million as Maryland’s cap on damages does in medical malpractice cases for people whose loss does not cause economic hardship (economic damages) for the survivors.
+We keep trying to make headway with the Maryland legislature on how ridiculous these caps are.
+We have former clients — always clients, actually — who have testified multiple time before the General Assembly to get rid of something not many reasonable people think is just.
+But we still don’t seem to have much traction.